apache/druid/docs/operations/rule-configuration.md

 ## Set retention rules

-You can use the Druid [web console](./web-console.md) or the [Coordinator API](../api-reference/api-reference.md#coordinator) to create and manage retention rules.
+You can use the Druid [web console](./web-console.md) or the [Service status API reference](../api-reference/service-status-api.md#coordinator) to create and manage retention rules.

 ### Use the web console